JujuAdams/protect-your-savefiles/README.md

 This code is so similar to before that you might miss the differences.
 All we've done is replace `sha1_string_utf8()`, the internal GameMaker function, with our own new custom script called `sha1_string_utf8_hmac()`.
 Love it when a plan comes together.

-We're using a variable called global.hmac_key.
+We're using a variable called `global.hmac_key`.
 As I mentioned above, the HMAC key cannot ever change or all the files that you save will be unreadable.
 I recommend you define the key as a global variable (or a macro) so that you're never at risk of accidentally changing or losing the HMAC key.

 I've glossed over the actual GML implementation of HMAC.
 It's not a native GameMaker function so you'll need a script to do it.
 In the project below I've included an implementation of HMAC-SHA1 in GML.
-All you need to do is copy across the "sha1_string_utf8_hmac()" and "hex_string_byte()" scripts and you've got access to HMAC in your game.
+All you need to do is copy across the `sha1_string_utf8_hmac()` and `hex_string_byte()` scripts and you've got access to HMAC in your game.
 The project also includes the example code above:

 &nbsp;